AntonioPreprotnik/bling-machine/README.md

 make release-frontend
 ```

-This will build all necessery static files in `resources/public` directory.
+This will build all necessary static files in `resources/public` directory.
 Those file then can be copied to any static resource host provider.